CartoDB/academy/_app/_includes/cheat_sheets/sharepoint.md

 [Login to SharePoint](https://portal.office.com/Home) and go to the Sharepoint site that you want to add your a CARTO map to.
 This might be a URL such as, <https://yourOrgName-public.sharepoint.com/>.

-- From the "PAGE" tab in SharePoint, click "Edit" to enable editing mode
+- From the "PAGE" ribbon in SharePoint, click "Edit" to enable editing mode

 <span class="wrap-border"><img src="{{ site.baseurl }}/img/layout/tutorials/sharepoint/img1.jpg" alt="Edit button" /></span>

 - Place your cursor at the point in the page where you want the CARTO map to appear

-- From the INSERT tab in SharePoint, select "Embed Code"
+- From the INSERT ribbon in SharePoint, select "Embed Code"

 <span class="wrap-border"><img src="{{ site.baseurl }}/img/layout/tutorials/sharepoint/img2.jpg" alt="Insert tab" /></span>